-Key stages Involvement Level Public/stakeholder involvement arrangements 5.
-"Making" of the neighbourhood plan The city council confirms that the Neighbourhood Plan has come into effect (has been "made") .
-Keeping you informed Supporting independent community initiatives.
-Publish the neighbourhood Plan - make electronic copies and any supporting documents available on the Council's website and hard copies available at Council's office Notify those who have asked to be informed about the making of the neighbourhood plan.
-Provide information about the made plan on Council's social media sites.
+Kev stages Involvement Level Public/stakeholder involvement arrangements ic) seeds 5.
+"Making" of the neighbourhood plan Keeping you Publish the neighbourhood Plan - make electronic copies and any supporting documents The city council confirms that the informed available on the Council's website and hard copies available at Council's office Neighbourhood Plan has come into effect Supporting Notify those who have asked to be informed about the making of the neighbourhood (has been "made")3. independent plan. community Provide information about the made plan on Council's social media sites. initiatives.

-&lt;sup>3 Under planning legislation, neighbourhood development plans prepared by the community are referred to as being "made" when they take legal effect.
+Under planning legislation, neighbourhood development plans prepared by the community are referred to as being "made" when they take legal effect.
 This is distinct from local plans prepared by a council or other local planning authority, which are "adopted".